itsmaxpark/itsmaxpark/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on CoDesign.
-An app to help designers streamline the in-field experience, help them document site data, organize and track the onsite communications between all parties during the design and construction process.
+An app to help landscape designers streamline the in-field experience, help them document site data, organize and track the onsite communications between all parties during the design and construction process.
+This is a contract position.
 - 🌱 I’m currently learning different design patterns and modern concurrency practices.
 - 👯 I’m looking to work with a group of other talented iOS developers who can help me improve my professional skills.
 - 💬 Ask me about polevaulting, video games, surfing, longboarding, and bowling.